-These ideas can turn around your business if it's struggling with SBA loan default.
+Here are nine suggestions to help you turn around your business if you're struggling with SBA loan default.

-Small Business Administration (SBA) loan programs can be extremely useful resources for kickstarting small businesses.
-However, if you're experiencing tumultuous business in 2019, you may find that coming up with the funds for your SBA loan payment is proving tricky.
+U.S. Small Business Administration (SBA) loan programs can be extremely useful resources for kickstarting small businesses.
+However, if business is erratic, coming up with the funds for your SBA loan payment may prove to be tricky.

 The constrictive feeling of anxiety is not conducive to managing your business well; it leads to constant worry about how to turn things around.
-Take a deep breath and read through this guide for some stellar tips to make this year the one in which you turn your business around.
+Take a deep breath and then read through this guide for some tips to make this year the one in which you turn your business around.

-If you're defaulting on your SBA loan payment, something needs to change.
-The best way to implement change is through manageable human-scale alterations.
+If you think you will default on your SBA loan payment, something in your business model needs to change.
+The best way to implement change is through manageable alterations.
 Incremental changes allow you to recognize, monitor and harness feedback in a controlled way.

 Imagine you have a bar and you want to increase profits.
 You offer 2-for-1 margaritas on Wednesday.
 For a whole month, the bar is packed and then starts to tail off the next month.
 You decide that people have gone off margaritas, so you opt to serve mojitos instead.
 Nobody comes.
 You change to a different cocktail, nobody comes.
 You research the best cocktails, drop the price and offer pitchers on the 2-for-1 deal.
 Still, nobody comes.

-If you'd asked for customer feedback over that monthly period, you would have known that there was a Mexican restaurant doing 2-for-1 tacos and that people enjoyed drinking margaritas after their meal.
-Once the 2-for-1 deal ended, those people didn't want to come over to the side of town in which your bar is located.
+If you had asked for customer feedback over that monthly period, you would have known that there was a Mexican restaurant doing 2-for-1 tacos and that people enjoyed drinking margaritas after their meal.
+Once the 2-for-1 taco deal ended, those people stopped coming over to the side of town where your bar is located.

 The second step is to test the idea.
-It is important to understand that change needs to be manageable otherwise it can quickly get out of control – especially if it goes wrong.
+Change needs to be manageable; otherwise, it can quickly get out of control – especially if it goes wrong.
 If you implement heavy-duty changes, you'll get heavy-duty results.
-Congratulations are in order if this works out, but also it's catastrophic if it doesn't.
+Congratulations are in order if this works out, but it can be catastrophic if it doesn't.

-Imagine you own a restaurant and decide that serving fresh pizza cooked in a clay oven is the best way to enhance your profits.
+Imagine you own a restaurant and decide that serving fresh pizza cooked in a clay oven will enhance your profits.
 You plow all your capital into building a pizza oven that takes up half your outdoor seating area.
-If this doesn't work out, you've not only lost all your capital, you're now saddled with a useless pizza oven and half as much outdoor space, which, in turn, limits your summer sales.
+If this doesn't work out, you've not only lost all your capital, you're now saddled with a useless pizza oven and half the outdoor space, which, in turn, limits your summer sales.

 You may find that your customers were thrilled that pizza was now being offered and that's why they dropped in.
 In fact, they were so happy about it that they ordered an extra glass of wine for the authentic Italian feel.
 Good for you.
 Try adding spaghetti bolognese on the menu or offering 2 for 1 on Italian wines.
 [Are you looking for a business loan?
 Check out our reviews and best picks of your options.]

-Use your feedback system to guide you toward your next moves.
+Use your feedback system to guide you to your next moves.
 Without it, you're flying blind.
-Motives and behaviors can be tricky, but using feedback systems allow you to see working patterns that can be replicated and harmful patterns to avoid.
-That way you can start the cycle again, learning about the positive results from your feedback and developing systems to scale them up.
+Customer motives and behaviors can be tricky, but using feedback systems allow you to see working patterns that can be replicated and harmful patterns to avoid.
+That way, you can start the cycle again, learning about the positive results from your feedback and developing systems to scale them up.

 While pivoting may seem like a drastic course of action resulting in big time/money costs, often we find that only one substantial element needs to be changed.
 The difference between incremental changes and a pivot, however, is that that pivot is most often tied to key aspects of the company's personality and operation.
 Examples of pivots include:

-- Main product functionality to suit a different need in the same audience
+- Updating your main product's functionality to suit a different need of the same audience

-- A supporting product may become the main product or vice versa
+- Moving a supporting product to become your main product, or vice versa

 There may be many signs that you need to pivot; these signs include slow progress, high competition, a lack of customer response, changes in your own ethics, or one product outselling everything else.
 If you've only been struggling with SBA loan payments for a month or so, consider adding small tests.
-However, if this is becoming a longer-term issue, you may want to consider pivoting.
+However, if this is becoming a longer-term issue, consider pivoting.

 Instead, consider the following: